google/cql/README.md

 ## Getting Started

-**⚠️ Warning: When using these tools with protected health information (PHI), please be sure to follow your organization's policies with respect to PHI. ⚠️**

 There are several different ways to use this CQL engine, and get up and running quickly.
 Click on the links below for details: